cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/rstudio.rst.txt

 An RStudio_ server is made available at http://esrumcont01fl:8787/.
 To use this server, you must

 #.
-Be a member of the ``SRV-esrumweb-users`` group.
+Be a member of the ``SRV-esrumcont-users`` group.
 Simply follow the
-   steps in the :ref:`applying_for_access` section, and enter the above group name.
+   steps in the :ref:`applying_for_access` section, and apply for access to this group.

 #.
 Be connected via the KU VPN or using a wired connection at CBMR.
 See
    :ref:`connecting` for more information.